-Cohort: Babies who turned 44 weeks PMA in the calendar year of interest.
+Cohort: Babies who turned (or would have turned) 44 weeks PMA in the calendar year of interest.

 The NNAP will report mortality on 1-year epochs.
 Attribution will be to network of birth.
 When the place of birth is listed as Home or Transit, place of birth will be assigned to the Network related to the unit of first admission.